These Additions are six in number, comprising 107 verses not occurring in

 First, there is the prayer of Mordecai, in which he prays that the mourning

-and fasting of the Jews, mentioned in the immediately preceding verse of
+and fasting of the Jews, mentioned in the immediately preceding verse of the

-the canonical Esther, may be turned into feasting.
+canonical Esther, may be turned into feasting.

-one and breathes the deepest piety.
+The passage is a beautiful one and breathes the deepest piety.

-Beginning with an ascription of might
+Beginning with an ascription of might to the Almighty, and emphasizing His

-to the Almighty, and emphasizing His creative work, the prayer continues:
+creative work, the prayer continues:

 "Thou knowest all things, and thou knowest, Lord,